2016 24 Hours of Le Mans: Qualifying

 Neel Jani took the second successive pole position for the No. 2 Porsche 919 Hybrid at Le Mans in the opening ten minutes of the first qualifying session as rain affected the next day's two qualifying sessions.

 Six hours of qualifying sessions to set the race's starting order with the fastest lap times set by each team's quickest driver were available to all the entrants, but pole position for the race was decided by Jani in the first ten minutes of the opening session.
-His 3-minute, 19.733-second lap time kept him at the top of the field as rain affected the two qualifying sessions the following day.
+His 3:19.733 lap time that was affected by him being baulked in the Porsche Curves kept him at the top of the field as rain affected the two qualifying sessions the following day.
 The position was the second consecutive at Le Mans for both Jani and Porsche, while the sister car was nearly half a second behind in the second position.
 Sarrazin was a further half-second behind for third, followed by the other Toyota of Davidson.
 Audi struggled to get their cars on track at the start of the first session.
 Both R18s suffered mechanical ailments, eventually setting lap times three seconds slower than the pole position Porsche to hold onto fifth and sixth positions.
 Their best lap came from di Grassi.
 Kraihamer was the fastest privateer in the No. 13 Rebellion.
 The ByKolles entry did not appear during the session while repairs were made following a fire in the practice session.
-René Rast of G-Drive Racing led the LMP2 category with a three-minute and 36.605-second lap time set in the final fifteen minutes of the session, after the lead in the category had been swapped between the G-Drive entry and the two Alpines over the course of the two-hour session.
+René Rast of G-Drive Racing led the LMP2 category with a 3:36.605 lap time set in the final 15 minutes of the session, after the lead in the category had been swapped between the G-Drive entry and the two Alpines over the course of the two-hour session.
 Nelson Panciatici in DC Racing's Alpine held on for second in the class while Signatech's Lapierre was third.
 Jin had an accident near Tertre Rouge, heavily damaging his car, and ending Eurasia Motorsport's night.